 On the other end of the spectrum, I also learned to contextualize my success.
 About a month into the internship, I wrote an article that was picked up by TIME.com.
 That was surprising, unexpected and pretty cool.
 But it also helped me realize that success is often random, unpredictable, and not always warranted.
 The article was fine.
 I was pleased with it––otherwise I wouldn’t have had it published.
 But was it my best work?
 I don’t think so.

 It was a day’s work.
 A good day’s work, perhaps, but nothing I’d labored at for longer than six hours.
 The academic model––work really really really hard at something before getting a “good grade”––doesn’t always roll over into the vocational realm.
 The steady, day-in day-out work ethic is more essential.
-Sometimes it will even get you published on.
+Sometimes it will even get you published on TIME.com.